Insta360Develop/CameraSDK-iOS/README.md

 #### <a name="Set_Photography_Options" />Set Photography Options</a>

-The INSCameraSDK also provide you the API to change photography options, such as EV, white balance，exposure program, iso and shutter.
+The INSCameraSDK also provide you the API to change photography options, such as EV, white balance, exposure program, iso and shutter.

 As the shutter speed of still and video may be different, set stillExposure to manual program will not effect the live stream, so you need to call `setPhotographyOptions` again to set the liveStream's videoExposure.
 Note that the shutter speed of videoExposure should not be larger than 1.0/framerate.